 This simple and delicious kielbasa skillet is quick and easy to make and a hearty dinner the whole family will enjoy.

-This simple and delicious kielbasa skillet is one of those polish sausage recipes that is really more of a concept than a recipe because you don’t *have* to have a certain vegetable or certain amount of any one veggie.
-You don’t even have to use polish sausage, you can use weenies instead or even use those little faux weenies, the vegetarian or soy ones if you like.
+This simple and delicious kielbasa skillet is one of those sausage recipes that is really more of a concept than a recipe because you don’t *have* to have a particular vegetable or a certain amount of any one veggie.
+You don’t even have to use Polish sausage.
+You can use weenies instead or even use those little faux weenies, the vegetarian or soy ones if you like.
 I use turkey kielbasa these days.

 No matter what you have on hand and end up using, this kielbasa skillet is hearty and full of flavor – and that’s why I love it.
 I made the pictured dish this past Sunday in the afternoon and then divided it into individual containers to put in the fridge for lunches and breakfasts in a hurry.
 So, if you’re looking for a quick and easy one-pot dinner for busy weeknights, look no further than this kielbasa with potatoes recipe.